martehvi/codepub-container-workshop/02-replace-backend/README.md

 <details>
 <summary>✅ Solution</summary>
-If you managed to locate the docker file you should there be able to see the exposed port.
+If you managed to locate the dockerfile you should there be able to see the exposed port.

 <details>
 <summary>Did you not find it? </summary>